pixelastic/algolia-indexing/README.md

 How it works:

-- Set a unique objectID to each record, based on its content
+- Set a unique objectID to each record (a hashed string of its content)
 - Copy the production index to a temporary one
 - Compare the new records and the existing records in the index
 - Patch the temporary index by removing old records and adding new ones